marshallward/f90nml/docs/source/notes.rst

    integer, dimension :: v(1:4)  !
 Read as v = (5, 5, -, -)
    integer, dimension :: v(0:3)  !
 Read as v = (-, 5, 5, -)

-Without explcit knowledge of the starting index, it is not possible to unambiguously represent the vector in Python.
+Without explicit knowledge of the starting index, it is not possible to unambiguously represent the vector in Python.

 In most cases, ``f90nml`` will internally assume a 1-based indexing, and will